garystafford/svdxt-sagemaker-huggingface/README.md

 ## Streamlit Application

 The project now includes an interactive Streamlit application to generate the videos.
-It can be started with the following command:
+Make sure you have first installed the required Python packages, as outlined in the [Optional: Local Development Environment](https://github.com/garystafford/svdxt-sagemaker-huggingface?tab=readme-ov-file#optional-local-development-environment) section, below.
+The application can be started with the following command:

 ```sh
 streamlit run app.py --server.runOnSave true